11 Best Things to Do in Huntsville, Alabama: A Local's Guide to Rocket City

 Stovehouse is the perfect spot for a chill evening in Huntsville.
 Its industrial design and relaxed atmosphere make it one of the best spots to meet up with friends for dinner and hang out.

 It’s essentially an open outdoor space with a variety of eateries, shops, and more.
-Some of my favorite spots at Stovehouse are Pourhouse, Oscar Moon’s Milkshake Bar, and The Vessel.
+Some of my favourite spots at Stovehouse are Pourhouse, Oscar Moon’s Milkshake Bar, and The Vessel.

 If you’re stopping by in the evening, the open courtyard quickly becomes a social hub and is the perfect spot to meet up with friends or try to meet some new people.
 You can usually catch some live music too!